canhorn/EventHorizon.Platform.Docs/README.md

 ## Getting Started

-- Update `GlobalPageConfig.BaseUrl` with your site's base URL.
+- `GlobalPageConfig.BaseUrl` controls the base URL for your site, including GitHub Pages or other hosting providers.
+  - Set an Environment Variable for `EHZ_BASE_URL` in your hosting or deployment environment.
-  - If your deploying to GitHub update this to the GitHub Pages Base URL.
+  - If your deploying to GitHub set this to the GitHub Pages Base URL.
-  - If your using a custom website that is deployed at the root you can remove the reference to the base URL or set to an empty string.
+  - If your using a custom website that is deployed at the root you can ignore the configuration.
 - Update instances of `[[EventHorizon Privacy Policy Email]]` in the project with the email address for your site's privacy policy.
 - Update instances of `[[EventHorizon Docs URL]]` in the project with the URL of your site.
 - Update instances of `[[EventHorizon Docs Site]]` in the project with the Name of your site.